School Crossing Supervisors

 The criteria used to select the 20 crossing sites will be published on this website as soon as it has been developed.

-As part of the School Crossing Supervisor program, a School Traffic Safety Plan will be developed for each of the participating schools.
-School Traffic Safety Plans will provide useful information to improve safety, increase engagement in active travel (walking, cycling, scooting or using public transport) and reduce congestion around schools.
+As part of the School Crossing Supervisor program, a School Transport and Safety Plan will be developed for each of the participating schools.
+School Transport and Safety Plans will provide useful information to improve safety, increase engagement in active travel (walking, cycling, scooting or using public transport) and reduce congestion around schools.

 The safety of ACT children remains paramount.
 A School Crossing Supervisor program will help to ensure children and parents feel safe around schools, which will encourage a greater uptake of active travel by the community.